Tuesday, 10 July 2018

 ahead, I noticed away on the starboard bow

-and just above the horizon, a dense mass
+and just above the horizon, dense mass

 of inky black clouds and from descriptions